ramlaahmed/quiz-code/README.md

 ## Overview

-For this project, i had to create a quiz that includes code-related questions in oder for the others to answers within the time limit given.
+For this project, i had to create a quiz that includes code-related questions in order to be answered within the time limit given.
+Also incorrect answers will penalize your time by ten seconds.

 ## Technologies